mipostolache/mipostolache.github.io/content/about/index.md

 In 2021, I started studying Mathematics at the University of Cambridge.
 I am now in my last year, doing the integrated Masters' degree (Part III).
 My college is [Peterhouse](https://www.pet.cam.ac.uk/).

-In my time outside of maths, I dedicate most of my free time to scouting (see [CUSAGC](https://cusagc.soc.srcf.net/)).
+Outside of maths, I dedicate most of my free time to scouting (see [CUSAGC](https://cusagc.soc.srcf.net/)).